guilanier/awesome-creative-coding/readme.md

 - [Computer Graphics from Scratch](http://www.gabrielgambetta.com/computer-graphics-from-scratch/introduction.html) -  A raytracing and rasterization textbook that teaches you how OpenGL and DirectX works.
 - [A Primer on Bézier Curves](https://pomax.github.io/bezierinfo/) - A free book for when you really need to know how to do Bézier things.
 - [Nerding out with Bezier Curver](https://medium.freecodecamp.org/nerding-out-with-bezier-curves-6e3c0bc48e2f) - Interesting and well described introduction to Bezier Curve and the mathematics behind it
+- [Reference for 3D Art In Games (2019)](https://www.notion.so/Reference-for-3D-Art-In-Games-2019-00efa37d7c964871af6ca8f460a9e8f9) - focus solely on the 3D related aspects to video games in the AAA space.

 ## Courses